 - all meal pattern components and subgroups;

 - whole grain-rich foods;

 - fruits and vegetables;

 - a variety of shapes, textures, colors, and temperatures; and

 - a blend of flavors.

-Other factors to consider in menu planning include equipment, food cost, cultural food preferences, labor costs, skill levels, environmental friendliness, and the availability of USDA Foods.
+Other factors to consider in menu planning include equipment, food costs, cultural food preferences, labor costs, skill levels, environmental friendliness, and the availability of USDA Foods.

-How many of you use cycle menus?
+Are you using cycle menus?